Dynamics of Information Diffusion and Social Sensing: Bayesian Social Learning Models for Online Reputation Systems

-The rest of this section is organized as follows: \begin{compactenum} \item Sec.\ref{sec:herd} to \ref{sec:influence} describe the social learning model that is used to mimic the behavior of agents in online reputation systems.
-The information exchange between agents in the social network is formulated on a family of time dependent directed acyclic graphs. \item Sec.\ref{sec:removal} presents an incest removal algorithm so that the online reputation system achieves a fair rating.
+\item Sec.\ref{sec:incest} to Sec.\ref{sec:removal} deal with modelling data incest and incest removal algorithms for online reputation systems.
+The information exchange between agents in the social network is formulated on a family of time dependent directed acyclic graphs. achieves a fair rating.
 A necessary and sufficient condition is given on the graph structure of information exchange between agents so that a fair rating is achievable. \item Sec.\ref{sec:ordinal} discusses conditions under which treating individual social sensors as Bayesian optimizers is a useful idealization of their behavior.
 In particular, it is shown that the ordinal behavior of humans can be mimicked by Bayesian optimizers under reasonable conditions. \item Sec.\ref{sec:expt} presents a dataset obtained from a psychology experiment to illustrate social learning and data incest patterns. \end{compactenum}